-- 8.3.1 CDM and JI Projects seeking issuance of GSCERs shall use an approved UNFCCC CDM methodology to be eligible for Gold Standard Design Certification.
-All Project documentation shall apply the latest version of the methodology and applicable tools available at the time of first submission (preliminary review)registration with CDM. of the Project to Gold Standard The project shall also meet additional GS4GG methodology eligibility requirements, where applicable.
-Refer to eligible CDM methodology. - 7.2.3 |8.3.2 |CDM and JI Projects shall update to the latest version of an approved CDM methodology and applicable tools available at the time of renewal of crediting period with CDM. eligible CDM methodology.
+- 8.3.1 | CDM and JI Projects seeking issuance of GSCERs shall use an approved CDM methodology and applicable tools available at the time of registration with CDM.
+The project shall also meet additional GS4GG methodology eligibility requirements, where applicable.
+Refer to eligible CDM methodology. - 8.3.2 | CDM and JI Projects shall update to the latest version of an approved CDM methodology and applicable tools available at the time of renewal of crediting period.